pbamotra/website/content/blog/2018-08-30-fixing-broken-japanese-fonts-arch-linux/index.md

-+++
+---
-title = "Fixing broken Japanese fonts on Arch Linux" description = "How to configure default system fonts and input for working with Japanese on Arch Linux."
+title: "Fixing broken Japanese fonts on Arch Linux"
+description: "How to configure default system fonts and input for working with Japanese on Arch Linux."
-[taxonomies]
-tags = ["archlinux", "beginner", "japanese"]
-+++
+date: 2018-03-30
+tags:
+  - "archlinux"
+  - "beginner"
+  - "japanese"
+---

 Setting up fonts for Japanese and other non-latin languages can be a bit difficult on Arch Linux.
 I find that every time I configure a new system I forget how to make it work perfectly, and I end up wasting hours trying to find the right answers.